OSI Board Meeting Minutes, Wednesday, February 1, 2012

 - Mr. Fogel: create page on governance based on email to affiliates.
 Punting.
 I don’t know how to write this, think Mr. Phipps is more qualified to do so, and am anyway less sure that we should even tackle member governance before the affiliates have been brought formally into governance.

 - Mr. Fogel: create candidate elector list for license committee.
-Discussion of practical difficulties of forming an electorate from [email protected] and [email protected]
+Discussion of practical difficulties of forming an electorate from license-discuss@ and license-review@.

 - Mr. Fogel: work on a plan on splitting license list into recommended and other licenses.
 Delayed due to move.